-However, z separation is often too small to be useful for track separation. extreme example: for these two tracks cross in r-f, and z-separation is only 1mm.
+However, z separation is often too small to provide track separation. cross in r-f, and z-separation = 1mm.

 But, track reconstruction can be efficient for very close tracks by using information from regions where the tracks are isolated.
 This is an advantage of the pat. rec. to be described.